Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

   return new_state

 ShouldInitiateSleep():
-  // Evaluate energy, entropy, and inactivity to decide if system_state ∈ {PROTECTIVE, CRITICAL}: return true if system_state = OVERTIRED and entropy_percent > 70: return true
+  if system_state ∈ {PROTECTIVE, CRITICAL}: return true if system_state = OVERTIRED and entropy_percent > 70: return true
   if time_since_activity > threshold and energy_low: return true